joshpoll/sidewinder/README.md

 but we think "variable" might be more confusing.
 The naming and utility of places or other ways of identifying structures in the Config AST will probably become clear as we flesh out V2.

+Places might also enable delta-based state descriptions, but I'm not sure.

 # ReasonReact Template & Examples

 This is: